 Statue of Lord Murugan

 Finally the rain passed and we walked up past the 140 foot (42.7m) statue of Lord Murugan, the Hindu god of breaking code.
-And started climbing the 272 steps to the caves, but unfortunately the monkeys were still hanging out in their homes, and none were seen on the way up.
+We started climbing the 272 steps to the caves, but unfortunately the monkeys were still hanging out in their homes, and none were seen on the way up.
 The Temple Cave, 100 meters up, is massive, with a high mountain ceiling and partly open to the sky.
 Throughout the Batu Caves are ornate hindu shrines, statues, worshippers and music.

 But then, all of a sudden a lone macaque monkey appeared and began mingling with the crowd, and then they all flooded in from the surrounding trees in the mountain.
 They knew the rain had subsibed and it was time to harass unsuspecting visitors for food and fight over it!
 I was delighted and the monkeys did not disappoint with their cheeky antics!

-A couple girls in plastic rain ponchos get chased down by some monkeys, and had their ponchos briefly tugged at, drawing shrieks from these girls.
+A couple girls in plastic rain ponchos got chased down by some monkeys.
+They had their ponchos tugged at, drawing shrieks from the girls.
 So no rain ponchos either, unless you want to draw special monkey attention.
 Also keep your camera strapped to yourself and take no food up the steps.
 If you follow all these tips you will not be harassed.
 They mostly just want food and are constantly prowling the crowds in search of someone who has a treat to snatch!!